-The Fourth Industrial Revolution is characterized by a fusion of technologies that is blurring the lines between the physical, digital, and biological spheres.
-It is marked by technological breakthroughs in robotics, AI, nanotechnology, quantum computing, fifth-generation wireless technologies, 3D printing, and material science.
+The Fourth Industrial Revolution is characterised by a fusion of technologies that is blurring the lines between the physical, digital and biological spheres.
+It is marked by technological breakthroughs in robotics, AI, nanotechnology, quantum computing, fifth-generation wireless technologies, 3D printing and material science.
 This has profound implications for how we work, shifting our understanding of work from completion of discrete and, often, sequential tasks to problem-solving and managing human relationships.1

 Perhaps, the greatest transformative potential lies in AI and its ability to harness large troves of data to make accurate predictions and to unearth hidden insights.

-Thought leaders and frontline physicians alike believe big changes are coming to the practice of medicine.
+Thought leaders and frontline physicians alike believe big changes are coming to the practise of medicine.